top of page

 6. I need to plan, warriors are prepared.
 The wild bird gets tamed by routine.
 He loves to act when I’m not prepared.

-CHAPTER 8
+CHAPTER 8 THE LIGHT

-CHAPTER 9
+CHAPTER 9 THE WINGS

 He wrote down some strategies he learned when he got older.